-ATO may apply FTL penalty manually in some situations such as a taxpayer has not lodged after a request to do so.
+In some cases, ATO may apply FTL penalty manually such as a person has not lodged after a request to do so.

-A penalty is not applied to a late-lodged tax return, FBT return, annual GST return or activity statement if the lodgment results in either a refund or a nil result, unless:
+A penalty is not applied to a late-lodged tax return, FBT return, annual GST return or activity statement if the lodgments result in a refund or a nil result, unless:

-– FTL penalty was actually applied before the statement or return was lodged
+– FTL penalty was applied before the statement or return was lodged

-– the un-lodged item was a third-party data report.
+– the un-lodged items were third-party data reports.

-Lodging tax return online on time is a quick and easy way to avoid FTL penalty.
+Lodging online tax return on time is a fast way to avoid FTL penalty.